-Banana Bread Maple Cinnamon Rolls: A soft banana bread yeast dough filled with maple syrup and brown sugar, rolled up, baked, and topped with maple syrup glaze.
+These Banana Bread Maple Cinnamon Rolls are a banana bread yeast dough filled with maple syrup and brown sugar topped with maple syrup glaze.

 Sadly there is still one area of my life that I stress about my weight…and only that one area…going to the doctor.